YanHaoChen/packetg/README.md

 # A Library of Packet Generator

+This library for making generating packet easy.

+## Example

 > For Linux

 Follow those steps, and you will know how to use this library to send a packet!